Arctic and Offshore Patrol Ship project

 Issues/Risks

-• COVID-19 has had an impact on all procurement projects in some form.
-Challenges may impact the project schedule or cost to varying degrees.
-We continue to monitor the situation closely and will update the project page should any information change.
-In collaboration with our industry partners, we are continuing to work on mitigation measures where possible, while keeping our respective workforces safe.
+• COVID-19 had an impact on all procurement projects in some form.
+Challenges impacted the project schedule and cost to varying degrees.
+We monitored the situation closely and in collaboration with our industry partners, we worked on mitigation measures where possible to keep our respective workforces safe.

 Page details